Homemade Marinara Sauce

 Ingredients for Homemade Marinara Sauce

 - Garlic cloves – Mince your own fresh garlic for the most prominent flavor.
-You can also buy a jar of minced garlic at the grocery store.
+You can also buy a jar of minced garlic at the grocery store to always have minced garlic ready to go.

 - Crushed tomatoes – You’ll need a large can of crushed tomatoes, 28 oz.
 So either buy enough small cans or find a really large can of tomatoes!